- Parents Home

 One thing that might not show up on a label is cross-contamination risk.
-Cross-contamination happens when a food you can normally eat comes in contact with a food you are allergic to, like if a manufacturer uses the same equipment to grind lots of different foods.
+Cross-contamination happens when a food you are not allergic to comes in contact with a food you are allergic to.
+This can happen if a manufacturer uses the same equipment to grind lots of different foods, for example.

 Some companies put statements on their labels to alert customers to the risk of cross-contamination — messages like: "May contain peanuts," "Processed in a facility that also processes nuts," or "Manufactured on equipment also used for shellfish."
 You'll want to avoid products that have these kinds of alerts about foods you're allergic to.

-Although companies have to say if a food contains allergen ingredients, they are not required to put cross-contamination alerts on a food label.
+But companies are not required to put cross-contamination alerts on a food label.
 So it's best to contact the company to see if a product might have come in contact with a food you are allergic to.
 You may be able to get this information from a company website.
-If not, email the company and ask.
+If not, contact the company and ask.

 Restaurants, cafeterias, and food courts are getting better about preparing foods for people with allergies.
-But cross-contamination is still a risk when you eat out: Foods you're allergic to can get into foods you normally eat when kitchen staff use the same surfaces, utensils, or oil to prepare different foods.
+But cross-contamination is still a risk when you dine out: Foods you're allergic to can get into your food when kitchen staff use the same surfaces, utensils, or oil to prepare different foods.

 When you're not at home, ask what's in a food you're thinking of eating.
 Find out how the food is cooked.
 Many people find it's best to bring safe food from home or eat at home before heading out.
 If friends you're visiting or eating with don't know about your allergy, tell them in plenty of time so they can prepare.
 Don't share a drink or eating utensils with friends if they're eating foods you're allergic to, and avoid tasting any of their food.